Tproplay/Pvz-Fusion-Transpiler/Documentation [WIP]/Core/Triggers.md

 ### `OnKeyDown`

 Fires when the specified key is pressed down.
+Accepts a `KeyCode` enum member (or a raw int/`Enum` value).

 ```python
 with pvn.Trigger.OnKeyDown(KeyCode.Space):